 OCBC travel insurance has decent coverage… if you plan to stay stationary the entire trip.
 They are very strict with the excluded activities for Starter and Essential plans.

-To get any kind of coverage for activities like scuba diving, skiing, trekking, etc. you have to pay more than double for the most expensive Ultimate plan.
-No thanks!
-It’s not worth it as most modern insurers cover adventure activities with their basic plans – no upgrade needed.
+To get any kind of coverage for activities like scuba diving, skiing, trekking, etc. you have to opt for the most expensive Ultimate plan.

 |Skydiving||Ultimate plan only|